ceduardorubio/IPTABLES-WHITELIST-GENERATOR/README.md

 Use this tool to create a iptables script and easily allow request to your server only from the countries you choose(countries whitelist).
 You will need to execute the resulting script inside the server you want to protect (server target)

 The ip ranges list is from ip2location.com.
-Don't forget to include[if is not included in the ranges] your ip and port you need to access to your server [like your ssh port]
+Dont forget to include[if is not included in the ranges] your ip and port you need to access to your server [like your ssh port]

 IMPORTANT: The rules generated are related ONLY to the selected countries and ports .

-prevent DDOS!!!
+!!!
+We advice not to deny access to all ports

+Reduce the possibility of DDOS!!!

+Use this tool with servers that are serving to specific countries.

 ## REQUIREMENTS
 - NODE.JS / NPM